Plastimytes/new-testing/README.md

 To connect the back end create a .env file to store info about the database like the localhost, password, d name etc

 <b>How to connect to front end of the web app<b><br>
 You can use a .env file to add the database details and then under the models folder create a db.js file for these details

+You can use thunder client or postman to test your API paths' connection to the database